-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$ .
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$3.1 million.

-The underwriters will agree to reimburse us for certain expenses incurred by us in connection with this offering upon closing of this offering.
+The underwriters have agreed to reimburse us for certain expenses incurred by us in connection with this offering upon closing of this offering.
+We have agreed to reimburse the underwriters for certain FINRA-related expenses up to \$20,000 incurred by them in connection with the offering, as set forth in the underwriting agreement.